slot/factual-php-driver/README.md

 Results are returned as the JSON returned by Factual but you will likely want to employ the JSON parsing conveniences built into the driver.

 ## Tables
-The wrapper supports all tables in the Factual v3 API
+The Factual API is a generic API that sits over all tables available via the Factual v3 API.
+Some popular ones:

-*   Use table <tt>global</tt> for international places
+*   Table <tt>global</tt> for international places
+*   Table <tt>places</tt> for US places only
-*   Use table <tt>places</tt> for US places only
+*   Table <tt>places</tt> for US places only

 ## Setup

-Obtain an oauth key and secret from Factual, require the file 'Factual.php with the key and secret as parameters'
+Obtain an oauth key and secret from Factual, require the file 'Factual.php, and instantiate a <tt>factual</tt> object with the key and secret as parameters'

     //setup
     require_once('Factual.php');